How to become an aidworker?

 Before we start, you should definitively have a look at this

 excellent eLearning tool from Alertnet.
-You might also have a look at this excellent introduction manual from All-In Diary.
+You might also have a look at this list of excellent introduction manuals from All-In Diary.

 3. What kind of people are these humanitarian organisations interested in?